Sim4n6/teleport/.github/ISSUE_TEMPLATE/testplan.md

   - [ ] Connecting to non-AD instance works with OSS if there are no more than 5 non-AD desktops
   - [ ] Connecting to non-AD instance fails with OSS if there are more than 5 non-AD desktops
   - [ ] Connecting to non-AD instance works with Enterprise license always
-  - [ ] In OSS version, if there are more than 5 non-AD desktops banner shows up telling you to upgrade (check occurs every 5 minutes so you may need to wait to confirm)
+  - [ ] In OSS version, if there are more than 5 non-AD desktops banner shows up telling you to upgrade
-  - [ ] Banner goes away if you reduce number of non-AD desktops to less or equal 5 (check occurs every 5 minutes so you may need to wait to confirm)
+  - [ ] Banner goes away if you reduce number of non-AD desktops to less or equal 5
   - [ ] Installer in GUI mode successfully uninstalls Authentication Package (logging in is not possible)
   - [ ] Installer successfully uninstalls Authentication Package (logging in is not possible) when invoked from command line